 After the decline of the Chavin, a new civilization arose in the area of today’s Lima around 150 AD which brought significant progress and changes to the region.
 The Maranga Culture, also known as the Lima Culture, at first inhabited only the area of today's districts of Callao, La Punta, Bellavista and La Perla.
 However, adapting and refining the agricultural and irrigation knowledge of the Chavin, they improved the usage of available resources, which allowed them to cater for a bigger population and expand their influence.

 The Maranga constructed the first channels from the Rimac River to irrigate the desert lands on the outskirts of Callao and the eastern parts of the valley.
 Even today, parts of these channels still exist.
 This irrigation system was an outstanding achievement of engineering for the time.
 To maintain the channels and ensure an equal distribution of the water among the people, an advanced social organization was required.

 The Urban Centers of the Maranga in Lima

-The Maranga soon spread throughout the valley and populated the whole region of today's Lima.
-They built extensive urban centers with monumental pyramidal structures, known as huacas which later were altered and extended by following cultures.
-The center of their administrative, economical and religious activities was the ancient city of Maranga.
-It contained impressive huge monuments, numerous pyramids, palaces, temples, administrative centers, an ancient wall, roads, residential areas, water reservoirs and irrigation channels.
-Remains of this vast settlement can still be found partly beautiful restored in the Parque de las Leyendas in Lima's district San Miguel.
+The Maranga soon spread throughout the valley and populated the entire region of current-day Lima.
+They built extensive urban centers with monumental pyramidal structures, known as huacas, which after their decline were altered and extended by later cultures.
+The center of their administrative, economic, and religious activities, however, was the City of Maranga, which was one of the largest populated areas in the Lima valley in pre-Hispanic times and is considered the cradle of Lima.